pinga-lab/paper-template/README.md

 1. Create an empty repository on Github (or anywhere else you want).
 Don't make any commits or clone the repository yet.
-2. Install cookiecuter: `conda install -c conda-forge cookiecutter`
+2. Install cookiecutter: `conda install -c conda-forge cookiecutter`
 3. Download the `cookiecuter.json` configuration file from this repository to the current directory
 4. Edit the file to reflect your project